annavelarde/calathea/README.md

 -Update Profile.hbs => once the button "update profile" has being clicked, we want to see a pop up or redirect it to profile -Post Issues: Delete post because it's not working.
 Also, go though all the views> post information and update it.
 -->

+autentication: through a session. you are how you are
+autheritation: show the page.
+validation: